tcltk/tcllib/embedded/md/tcllib/files/modules/mime/mime.md

   - <a name='1'></a>__::mime::initialize__ ?__\-canonical__ *type/subtype* ?__\-param__ \{*key value*\}\.\.\.? ?__\-encoding__ *value*? ?__\-header__ \{*key value*\}\.\.\.?? \(__\-file__ *name* &#124; __\-string__ *value* &#124; __\-parts__ \{*token1* \.\.\. *tokenN*\}\)

-    This command creates a MIME part and returns a token representing it\.
+    Creates a MIME part and returns a token representing it\.

       * If the __\-canonical__ option is present, then the body is in canonical \(raw\) form and is found by consulting either the